Rift7/ftp-tools/README.md

 [View the live application](https://Rift7.github.io/ftp-tools)

-A simple, single-file React tool with Tailwind styling for FTP command reference and calculators.
+A simple, React app for FTP command reference and calculators.

 ## Features